 Why is this project different?

-In an innovative, sustainable design, the Cultana Pumped Hydroelectric Energy Project will use seawater to drive the turbines.
-Unlike 97% of the world’s existing hydro systems this scheme will not consume precious fresh water resources, a key sustainability factor in Australia’s dry environment.
+In an innovative, sustainable design, the Cultana Pumped Hydroelectric Energy project used seawater to drive the turbines.
+Unlike 97% of the world’s existing hydro systems this scheme would not consume precious fresh water resources, a key sustainability factor in Australia’s dry environment.

-When complete the scheme will deliver the equivalent of 60,000 home battery storage systems, but at one-third of the cost.
-Power will be available on demand, so when South Australia swelters through summer, pressures on peak demand is mitigated.
+When complete it would deliver the equivalent of 60,000 home battery storage systems, but at one-third of the cost.
+Power would be available on demand, so when South Australia sweltered through summer, pressures on peak demand were mitigated.

-And whilst freshwater schemes have been in operation globally for a number of years, this scheme will be the second example of a seawater pumped hydro storage plant anywhere is the world and it would also be the largest.
+And while freshwater schemes have been in operation globally for a number of years, this scheme was developed to be the second example of a seawater pumped hydro storage plant anywhere is the world and also the largest.